-- passenger or passenger/goods vehicles, pleasure boats, helicopters, aircraft and motorcycles - fuel used for cars, except for diesel fuel, where 50% of the tax is deductible. however, diesel is fully deductible if related to tractors used for agricultural purposes, certain machines, and large vehicles licensed for the transportation of people or goods, excluding those used in the car rental sector - expenses on business trips and transport for entrepreneurs or employees - lodging, food and drink, tobacco and entertainment expenditure - telephone communication costs, except those related to fixed telephones in the name of the company - diversion and luxury expenses.
+- passenger or passenger/goods vehicles, pleasure boats, helicopters, aircraft and motorcycles - fuel used for cars, except for diesel fuel, where 50% of the tax is deductible. however, diesel is fully deductible if related to tractors used for agricultural purposes, certain machines, and large vehicles licensed for the transportation of people or goods, excluding those used in the car rental sector - expenses on business trips and transport for entrepreneurs or employees

+- lodging, food and drink, tobacco and entertainment expenditure - telephone communication costs, except those related to fixed telephones in the name of the company - · diversion and luxury expenses - expenses subject to a reduced rate of 5% are excluded from the right to deduct.